pdoehle/swc-notes/ecology_r.md

 ```

 - Factors are like vectors of string, but they are actually vectors of integers
+- Correspond to the "categorical variable" concept in statistics.
 - R list all the unique strings and assigns each one an integer code (after sorting in alphabetical order)
-- Once created, the factor can only contain this predefined list
+- Once created, the factor can only contain this predefined list.
+We can change these entries, but we can't add to them.
 - This list of possible values is called the factor's "levels"

 ```r